plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 > *You are able to avoid attacks that are otherwise unavoidable.*

 ♾️ — Whenever a creature makes an *Attack* vs. *Reflex* against you, or the ability has the "Blast" tag, you take no *Damage* if the *Attack* misses, and only half as much *Damage* if it hits.

 ---

-## Brutality
-*9th-level Ability (Barbarian)*

-♾️ — Whenever you hit a creature with a *Weapon Attack* for the first time during your turn, you deal additional *Damage* equal to one roll of the "Weapon's" "*Damage* Die".

-This increases to two additional dice at 13th level in this class, and three additional dice at 17th level in this class.

----